yktoo/yktoo.com/content/blog/posts/0630/index.en.md

 series: music
 ---

 Is it also Friday where you are?
-In this thirteenth edition of {{< a "/series/music" "Musicellaneous" >}} we continue to learn about lesser-known yet very *progressive* bands with a three-word title.
+In this thirteenth edition of [Musicellaneous](/series/music) we continue to learn about lesser-known yet very *progressive* bands with a three-word title.

-Today we're listening to {{< a "https://www.litband.co.uk/" "Lost in Thought" >}} from Swansea (Wales, UK) which plays melodic *progressive metal*.
+Today we're listening to [Lost in Thought](https://www.litband.co.uk/) from Swansea (Wales, UK) which plays melodic *progressive metal*.

 <!--more-->